lihanddd/starter-hugo-academic/content/home/experience.md

     date_start: '2020-06-01'
     date_end: '2021-09-01'
     description: |2-
-        National Undergraduate Training Programs for Innovation and Entrepreneurship in 2020.
+        Undergraduate Training Programs for Innovation and Entrepreneurship in 2020.

         We applied the Yolov5 algorithm to the OCR field, and used the ICDAR2014 dataset to train a yolo model that can achieve accurate text detection.

         Responsibilities include:

         * Organize and lead team members